 For detailed steps, see Install Google Drive on your computer (in English) from Google Drive Help.

-Copying files using external storage media
+Copying files using external storage media in Chrome OS

 Transfer files manually using an external storage device.
 When connected to your Chromebook, the device appears as a folder in the left navigation panel of the Files app.
 Click to place check marks next to any files and folders you want to copy.
 Drag and drop the selected items to copy them between the device and Chromebook.
 Alternatively, press Ctrl + C to copy the selected items to the clipboard, navigate to the desired destination, and then press Ctrl + V to paste to the new location.